Sephardic Bikur Holim Congregation: Rabbi Abraham Maimon

 In 1923, Rabbi Abraham Maimon, who claimed descent from Maimonides and who had been the rabbi in Tekirdağ when many of the SBH members had lived there, indicated his interest in moving to Seattle.
 The matter was complicated by the Emergency Quota Act of 1921 and the Immigration Act of 1924, but matters were worked through, and in September 1924 he became the congregation's new rabbi.
-That same year, the congregation's Ladies Auxiliary was founded, with Mrs. Estraya Chiprut as its first president.
+That same year, the congregation's Ladies Auxiliary was founded, with Estraya Chiprut as its first president.

 The 1928 synagogue of the Sephardic Bikur Holim Congregation, at 20th and Washington, is now the Tolliver Temple (Church of Christ).

 Although Rabbi Maimon's tenure proved short—he died in January 1931—the congregation grew and prospered during those years.
 Attendance at the Shabbat services increased, and members of the congregation adopted stricter observance of Shabbat and of kashrut (kosher) practices.
 The congregation established the role of a gabbai to assist during services and a shamash to open and close the synagogue daily.
 Avram Barlia was to perform the latter function for over 50 years.
 In the days before the widespread availability of telephones, he went house to house, extending invitations for engagements, weddings, and so forth.
 SBH began to outgrow its facility at 13th and Washington and, in 1928, SBH bought a property at 20th Avenue and East Fir Street, and managed to raise the funds to build a synagogue in time for the 1929 Rosh Hashanah services.
 The new sanctuary was officially inaugurated Sunday, September 29, 1929.